-The Wayne State University School of Medicine was founded as the Detroit Medical College in 1868 by five physicians, appalled by the crude medical treatment they witnessed on Civil War battlefields and dedicated to advancing health education and care.
-Since then, this commitment to health and service has been the driving force of the School of Medicine, where students and faculty are uniquely positioned to collaborate with acclaimed health care systems and community partners to find innovative ways to reduce health disparities and improve — and save — residents’ lives.
+The Wayne State University School of Medicine – a two-time finalist of the AAMC Spencer Foreman Award for Outstanding Community Service – was founded as the Detroit Medical College in 1868 by five physicians, appalled by the crude medical treatment they witnessed on Civil War battlefields and dedicated to advancing health education and care.
+Since then, this commitment to health and service has been the driving force of the School of Medicine, where students and faculty routinely collaborate with acclaimed health care systems and community partners to find innovative ways to reduce health disparities and improve — and save — residents’ lives.

 5 ways we impact Detroit and beyond

 - Our curriculum